 Washington State’s Boat Fleet – 2018

-In 2018 alone, 6,383 new vessels worth over $250 million were added to the $1.9 billion Washington State recreational boating fleet.
+Statistics to be updated.
+In 2018, 6,383 new vessels worth over $250 million were added to the $1.9 billion Washington State recreational boating fleet.
 Altogether 220,908 vessels are currently registered in the State, placing demands on public and private boating infrastructure including marinas, mooring buoys, state marine parks, sea locks and the State’s ecologically vulnerable waterways.

 The marina industry and state marine recreation agencies and consultants need accurate, geographically specific fleet information to respond to changing vessel moorage and sanitation needs in a growing industry.